 The UAE Ministry of Education (MoE) officially licensed AGDA to award a Post-Graduate Diploma (PGD) in UAE Diplomacy and International Relations in 2014.
-The PGD programme was further upgraded in June 2016 and the MoE and the Commission on Academic Accreditation (CAA) approved the changes.
-In addition, the CAA and MoE accredited the MA programme in Global Affairs and Diplomatic Leadership in August 2017 and then again in 2021.
-The MA programme in Humanitarian Action and Development was accredited in 2021 as well.
+The PGD programme was further upgraded in 2016 and 2021 and the MoE and the Commission on Academic Accreditation (CAA) approved the last changes in 2022.
+In addition, the CAA and MoE accredited the MA programme in Global Affairs and Diplomatic Leadership in 2017.
+It was further upgraded, expanded and reaccredited in 2022.
+The MA programme in Humanitarian Action and Development was accredited in 2021.